By Trüpp’s Compliance Team

 - Eligible borrowers are not allowed to receive duplicative funds for the same uses from another SBA program.

 - For the portion of the loan that is not forgiven, the maximum interest rate is one percent.
 The maximum term to pay off the loan was extended from 2 years to 5 years under the Paycheck Protection Program Flexibility Act (PPPFA), signed into law on June 05, 2020.

 PPP Loan Forgiveness

 Borrowers who meet certain requirements are eligible for loan forgiveness under the Paycheck Protection Program.
 PPPFA lowered the payroll requirement to qualify for loan forgiveness from 75% to 60% of used for payroll costs.
-The forgiveness equals the amount spent for payroll costs, interest on mortgages, rent, and utilities by the eligible borrower during the eight-week period following the origination date of the loan and prior to the end of the covered loan period, June 30, 2020.
+The forgiveness equals the amount spent for payroll costs, interest on mortgages, rent, and utilities by the eligible borrower during the twenty-four-week period following the origination date of the loan and prior to the end of the covered loan period.

 Economic Injury Disaster Relief (EIDL) Loans and Grants